BLOG

 Eliquis works differently.
 It has a half-life of about 12 hours, so it clears your body faster than older blood thinners like warfarin (which has a half-life of 20 to 60 hours).
 That shorter half-life is an advantage in some ways.
 You have fewer dietary restrictions and less lab monitoring.
 But it also means less buffer when you miss a dose.
 When the drug clears your system, your clotting activity returns toward normal, and the protection fades.

 That's why Eliquis is prescribed twice daily: to keep a consistent level of anticoagulation around the clock.
 If you're managing multiple medications alongside Eliquis, the scheduling challenge only grows.
+Note that if you also take clopidogrel (Plavix), which is an antiplatelet drug rather than an anticoagulant like Eliquis, it has its own missed dose guidelines.
+See missed dose of clopidogrel.

 How to Stop Missing Doses of Eliquis